Moving House

 Open-ended bridging

 This is when you buy first and intend to sell, but haven't sold yet.
-Banks are reluctant to do open-ended bridging unless you are in a strong enough financial position to support both mortgages.
+Banks are reluctant to do open-ended bridging finance unless you are in a strong enough financial position to support both mortgages.

 Closed bridging